chadmcrowell/linux-docker/README.md

 # run 'whoami'
 # run 'ls'

-# this did not work because it created a new PID with every command (following the process heirarchy)
+# this did not work because it created a new PID with every command (following the process hierarchy)

-# view process heirarchy by opening a new tab (second terminal) while the unshare cmd is running in the first
+# view process hierarchy by opening a new tab (second terminal) while the unshare cmd is running in the first
 ps fa

 # the sh process is a child of the sudo process